UpWeb Digital Marketing Solutions | Australian SEO

 Clearly Dave Adamson thinks I'm stupid.
-He's obviously forgotten that having responded to his invitation to chat with him about their search optimisation services when I landed on his website, he then ended the chat and blocked me as soon as he realised who he was talking to.
+He's obviously forgotten that having responded to his invitation to chat with him about their search optimisation services he ended the chat and blocked me as soon as he realised who it was he was talking to.

-It should also be remembered that wasn't the end of it, as well as blocking me to ensure I could no longer use the chat facility, the entire website was then taken offline but not only that website, he then took UpWeb SEO offline as well plus my IP address was blocked to prevent me from accessing both websites.
+It should also be remembered that wasn't the end of it, as well as blocking me to ensure I could no longer use the chat facility, SEOJuice.net was taken offline and UpWeb.com followed shortly afterwards.
+My IP address was then blocked to prevent me from accessing either website.

-As if further proof is needed to confirm what kind of a person Dave Adamson is, I found an interesting video on YouTube about UpWeb SEO from another apparent happy customer who was so delighted with the results of the work carried out by this cowboy search engine optimisation that instead of simply writing a review, he recorded a lengthy video testimonial.
+As if further proof is needed to confirm what kind of a person Dave Adamson is, I found an interesting video on YouTube about UpWeb SEO from another happy customer who was so delighted with the results of the work carried out by this black hat search engine optimisation company that instead of simply writing a review, he recorded a lengthy video testimonial.
 Ahhh what a very nice chap.
 Thing is, it was uploaded to YouTube in April 2011 which is just three months after SEOJuice was formed.
-Considering Mr Williams says this Australian SEO company have been working for him for the last six months something doesn't add up.
-I've included a screenshot of the comment that I left about the video review because I expected it to be deleted which of course it was.
+Considering Mr Williams says this Australian SEO company have been working for him for the last six months, something doesn't add up.
+I've included a screenshot of the comment that I left about the video review because I fully expected it to be deleted which of course it was.

-Having been deleted the only comment which remains can be seen below which by the way, sounds very similar to the comment written by Yada Yada Marketing on their website about UpWeb.
+Once deleted the only comment which remained can be seen below and was left by Yada Yada Marketing and is repeated on their own website.